tinne26/bindless/README.md

 - [jeandeaual/go-locale](https://github.com/jeandeaual/go-locale) (Cross-platform locale detection).

 ## Misc.
 Esoteric Knowledge
-- Unusual program arguments: `--directx` to use DirectX (Windows only), `--windowed` to start the game in windowed mode and `--en`, `--es` or `--ca` to set the language from the start overriding locale autodetection.
+- Unusual program arguments: `--directx` to use DirectX (Windows only), `--windowed` to start the game in windowed mode, `--maxfps` to test performance and `--en`, `--es` or `--ca` to set the language from the start overriding locale autodetection.
 - Large magnets have a wider magnetic field than small magnets (3 vs 2 tiles).
 - In the cases where magnets could be pulled/pushed in different directions, closeness to other magnets and movement inertia are the deciding factors.